 Strategic Plan Update

 The vision of this association states our highest aspirations at the time of creation.
 This vision statement was modified in the year 2000.
-It was decided during the 2004 & 2010 Strategic Plan Update that it was still representative of our vision today and was not modified.
+It was decided during the 2010 Strategic Plan Update that it was still representative of our vision today and was only grammatically modified.
+During the 2015 Strategic Plan update we modified our vision statement.

 Our vision for Evergreen Rural Water of Washington is:

 The mission of this association states the way in which we will strive to attain our vision.
 This mission statement was modified in the year 2000.
-It was decided during the 2004 &2010 Strategic Plan Update that it was still representative of our mission today and was not modified.
+It was decided during the 2010 Strategic Plan Update that it was still representative of our mission today and was not modified.
+During the 2015 Strategic Plan update we modified our mission statement.

 The mission of Evergreen Rural Water of Washington is:

-"To provide and promote the highest level of service, technical assistance, training and advocacy for Washington State Utilities."
+“To provide the best technical assistance, training and advocacy for Washington State Water & Wastewater Utilities.”

 GOALS & STRATEGIES